JooFeBF/voice-to-calendar/ESP32_FIRMWARE_IMPLEMENTATION.md

 ### Background Event Monitoring

-When the ESP32 is in the **IDLE** state (not recording or playing audio), it continuously polls the server for pending events.
-This allows the device to receive calendar notifications, reminders, or other server-initiated messages without user interaction.
+When the ESP32 is in the **IDLE** state (not recording or playing audio), it continuously polls the server to check for currently occurring calendar events.
+The server queries Google Calendar to see if any events are happening right now, and if so, generates audio on-demand and returns it.
+This allows the device to automatically play event notifications when they occur.

 **Key Points**:
 - ✅ **Button is for Recording Only**: The GPIO0 button exclusively triggers audio recording